 - 3.1.2.1 Within the Hornsea Three array area, the water extends in depth from some -26 to some -73 m LAT in the northernmost part.
-The Hornsea Three array area is characterised by relatively shallow banks separated by two deeper channels and a consistently deeper area to the north, Outer Silver Pit. - 3.1.2.2 Markhams Hole, located in the centre and east of the Hornsea Three array area, is a glacial tunnel valley, partly infilled.
-Gaffney et al. (2007) notes that the SBP data reveals that this feature is actually much deeper than the bathymetry reviewed for the NSPP suggests.
-BGS cross-sections for the area and 2D seismic data from sub bottom profiling made available to the NSPP, suggests the existence of significant deposits within this structure.
-These deposits can be directly related to the Late Pleistocene Botney Cut formation and are directly overlain by deposits of a recent origin.
-A channel system attached to the end of this tunnel valley, which is incised into the Late Pleistocene Boulders Bank formation, can be observed to terminate at the Early Holocene coastline (Gaffney et al., 2007). - 3.1.2.3 A second distinct channel is situated to the north of Markham's Hole, in the northern half of the Hornsea Three array area.
+The Hornsea Three array area is characterised by relatively shallow banks separated by two deeper channels and a consistently deeper area to the north, Outer Silver Pit. - 3.1.2.2 Glacial till deposits of the Bolders Bank Formation are present on the majority of the Hornsea Three array area.
+The Bolders Bank Formation is also characterised by a number of Botney Cut Channels that have eroded through the unit in the array area and more widely. - 3.1.2.3 Markhams Hole, located in the centre and east of the Hornsea Three array area, is a valley, partly infilled.
+BGS cross-sections for the area and 2D seismic data from sub bottom profiling made available to the NSPP, suggests the existence of archaeologically significant deposits within this structure.
+A channel system attached to the end of this tunnel valley, which is incised into the Late Pleistocene Boulders Bank formation, can be observed to terminate at the Early Holocene coastline (Gaffney et al., 2007).
+A more recent Ultra High Resolution Seismic (UHRS) cross section across Markham's Hole undertaken as part of Hornsea Three (Figure 3.2) has indicated that it is infilled with up to around 60 m of Holocene sediments.
+The deepest interpreted horizon is the Yarmouth Roads Formation.
+On the southwest side of Markham's Hole, a subglacial tunnel valley of the Swarte Bank Formation is present.
+This feature and unit was penetrated by a recent geotechnical intervention carried out as part of Hornsea Three (CPT057, see paragraph 2.3.2.12, above and Figure 3.3).
+Above the Swarte Bank Formation, the Eem is present and is also represented in the CPT057 location. - 3.1.2.4 A second distinct channel is situated to the north of Markham's Hole, in the northern half of the Hornsea Three array area.
 This feature is narrower than Markham's Hole.
 The feature connects to Outer Silver Pit, is some 30 m deeper than the surrounding seabed and deepens from approximately -41 m LAT to a maximum depth of approximately -73 m LAT at its northern extent.
 The gradient is steeper over this area than at Markham's Hole.
-The feature is interpreted as being a marine inlet into the Outer Silver Pit (Gaffney et al., 2007). - 3.1.2.4 The northern part of the Hornsea Three array area lies at the southern edge of the Outer Silver Pit.
-This feature was a lake during the Early Holocene.
+The feature is interpreted as being a marine inlet into the Outer Silver Pit (Gaffney et al., 2007).

+- The northern part of the Hornsea Three array area lies at the southern edge of the Outer Silver Pit.
+This 3.1.2.5 feature was a lake during the Early Holocene.
 This large body of fresh water is likely to have been very attractive to hunter gathers.
 Although no clear dating evidence is available, isostatic models suggest that the coastline of the Outer Silver Pit was active at around 9,500BP (Gaffney et al., 2007).
-Within the Hornsea Three array area, the water extends in depth to some -73 m LAT in the northernmost part, at the edge of the Outer Silver Pit.
+Within the Hornsea Three array area, the water extends in depth to some -73 m LAT in the northernmost part, at the edge of the Outer Silver Pit. - 3.1.2.6 A Ultra High Resolution Seismic (UHRS) cross section across the shoulder of the Outer Silver Pit undertaken as part of Hornsea Three surveys (Figure 3.4) provides an indication of the rapidly increasing water depth and Holocene sediment thickness which appears towards the Outer Silver Pit.
+The Swarte Bank, Eem, Bolders Bank and Botney Cut Formations can be seen.
 Archaeological remains of the Mesolithic and perhaps Upper Palaeolithic periods are likely to survive.